manitoba-families-applaud-shared-health-looser-visitation-rules | CBC News

 Alfred Jobse spent many of his dying hours alone in ER because of COVID visitor restrictions

-However, changes to in-person visitation may vary by health region and individual facility.
+However, changes to in-person visits may vary by health region and individual facility.

 Alfred Jobse died on Sept.
 3, less than 24 hours after collapsing at his home.

-Thwaites said it was challenging to get any sort of update with regards to how her dad, who had been diagnosed with stage three esophageal cancer the previous April, was doing.
-Her mom was not allowed to be with her husband in the ambulance ride or in the emergency room with him.
+Thwaites said it was challenging to get any sort of update on how her dad, who had been diagnosed with stage three esophageal cancer the previous April, was doing.
+Her mom was not allowed to be with her husband in the ambulance or the emergency room.

 "If you are a stage three, possibly stage four cancer patient on some pretty significant pain medication, you would think that having somebody there to assist with potential decisions would be an allowable thing," Thwaites said Tuesday.